Nerogar/OneTrainer/docs/ProjectStructure.md

   on the model.
 - trainer: A trainer pulls everything together.
 It runs a model loader and model setup, then executes the training loop.
   During the training, many different steps can be taken such as regular sampling or backups.
-- ui: The ui module contains all the ui code.
+- ui: The ui module contains all the UI code.
 - util: A set of utility functions needed in different parts of the code base.

 ## Scripts

-Of course these modules don't provide any user facing functionality.
+Of course these modules don't provide any user-facing functionality.
 Think of them as a set of tools that can be used by scripts to provide actual functionality for a user.
 Each script has exactly one purpose and can be run directly from the command line.
 Inside the scripts, no extra functionality is implemented.
 They should only rely on the modules for functionality.